clipland/animated-jpeg/README.md

 Bundled with this distribution is a reference implementation, written in Perl, [Image::Animated::JPEG](http://search.cpan.org/perldoc?Image::Animated::JPEG).

+As of version 0.02, the distribution comes with an experimental/wip JavaScript implementation to parse and display AJPEG animations in a browser.

 ### INSTALLATION

 To install this implementation and accompanying scripts, do this on